Kitanga/Mugin/README.md

 ### Adding a music group

-Now to use Mugin.js, you have to declare an audio group.
+Now to use Mugin, you have to declare an audio group.
 These audio groups are called music.
 So as to not cause confusion, `Mugin.add.audio()` adds audio files (sound files that can be played by the browser) and `Mugin.add.music()` groups these audio files.
 These audio files (or stems to be more exact) together are called music.
 Got it?
 Good, moving on...

-Adding music is very simple
+Adding music is very simple:

 ```javascript